annejooyun/Heis_2020_GO/Heis_Go/README.md

 #### Order executed
 To be able to make sure that all orders are executed, we must let the other elevators know each time an order has been completed.

 In this project, we assume that if the elevators stop at a floor, all passagers at that floor will board the elevator.
 Thus, each time elevator stops at a floor, we can assume that all UP- and DOWN- orders at that floor are executed.
-Each time the stateMachine registeres that an order has been executed at a floor, a boolean 'true' is sent to the order handler saying: "all orders on the current floor are executed".
-The order handler then sends the current position (floor (int)) of the elevator to the order distributer.
+Each time the stateMachine registeres that an order has been executed at a floor, a boolean `true` is sent to the order handler saying: "all orders on the current floor are executed".
+The orderHandler then sends the current position (`floor (int)`) of the elevator to the orderDistributer.

-The order distributer must now both register that an order is executed.
-This is done by removing all orders on the correct floor, from the list of active orders.
-Next, the message that an order has been executed (floor (int)), is sent to the network module, where it is broadcasted on a unique order-executed-port.
+The orderDistributer then registers that the order has been executed.
+This is done by removing all UP- and DOWN-orders on the correct floor, from the list of active orders.
+Next, the message that an order has been executed (`floor (int)`), is sent to the network-module, where it is broadcasted on a unique order-executed-port.

-Each time the network module detects that a message has been broadcasted to the order-executed-port, a message on the form (floor (int)) is sent to the order distributer, where the orders at the corresponding floor are removed from the list of active orders.
+Each time the network-module detects that a message has been broadcasted to the order-executed-port, a message on the form (`floor (int)`) is sent to the orderDistributer, where the orders at the corresponding floor are removed from the list of active orders.

 ### Communication overview